alpaBuddhabhatti/PASSSUMMIT2022/readme.md

  1. file-in ( *.jpg & *.csv)
  2. input container (Having .Jpg files)
  3. output container (having resized jpg files automatically by Azure Function as soon as jpg file arrives in input container)
- 4. Also, you find Logic Apps ARM templates and Parameters template(Json file)
+ 4. Also, Create Logic Apps.(you find Logic Apps ARM templates and Parameters template(Json file))
  5. Create Azure Function App projects using Visual studio 2019 or Visual code.
 Azure Function code in (2 C# file having Azure Functions).
 In your solution you need to add .sdk for Blob bindings.
+Also Deploy Azure fucntions to Azure.